billthefighter/django-admin-magic/docs/features.md

 - `list_display` built from model fields, with exclusions from `DEFAULT_EXCLUDED_TERMS`
 - Relation fields are displayed with clickable links via `linkify()`
 - GenericForeignKeys displayed via `linkify_gfk()`
+- Many-to-many fields rendered as comma-separated, linkified items with clipping (see below)
 - Common filters auto-added for booleans, datetimes, and chars
 - Properties on the model are appended if safe and unique
 - Created/updated timestamp fields moved to end